AR-js-org/AR.js-Docs/docs/marker-based.md

 - `THREEx.ArToolkitContext`: It is the main engine.
 It will actually find the marker position in the image source.
-- `THREEx.ArMarkerControls`: it controls the position of the marker It use the classical [three.js controls API](https://github.com/mrdoob/three.js/tree/master/examples/js/controls).
+- `THREEx.ArMarkerControls`: it controls the position of the marker It uses the classical [three.js controls API](https://github.com/mrdoob/three.js/tree/master/examples/js/controls).
   It will make sure to position your content right on top of the marker.

 #### THREEx.ArMarkerControls